-We start by providing some background on Locative Shift as well as on other cases in which loci appear to be displaced to encode spatial information about their denotations, arguing that these should probably be seen as special cases of Locative Shift.
+We start by providing some background on Locative Shift as well as on other cases in which loci appear to be displaced to encode spatial information about their denotations.
+Our goal is threefold: first, we summarize earlier results on Locative Shift; second, we seek to situate it with respect to related phenomena involving positional specifications of loci; third, we will suggest that once the (powerful) mechanism of Locative Shift is in place, it might be able to explain these other iconic cases as special cases.